Skip to content

 No. Adam (the founder) has no engineering background and scored Q88.
 The Quant curriculum starts from first principles.
 The issue is almost never knowledge — it's strategy and systematic review.

 The full curriculum is designed for a 16-week timeline at ~90 minutes/day, 5 days/week.
-You can compress to 8-10 weeks if needed, or extend if you have more time.
-Most students see meaningful score movement within 4-6 weeks.
+You can compress to 8-10 weeks if you have less time, or extend it if you have more.
+How quickly your score moves depends on your starting point and consistency — we don't promise a timeline.

 Yes.
 Many students use Zakarian as the review-and-analytics layer on top of content-heavy courses.
 The error log, mock debrief tools, and adaptive plan work well as a second pass after finishing a content course.